Translate English video to French | AI tool | HeyGen

 Go from English to French in minutes

 HeyGen makes it easy to turn your English videos into natural French versions with accurate subtitles, smooth voiceovers, and full creative control.
 Translate, edit, and publish multilingual videos without reshoots or complex tools.
-For projects needing extra language support, you can also adapt your content with the HeyGen English to Spanish Translator.
+For projects requiring additional language support, you can also adapt your content with the HeyGen English to Spanish Translator.

 AI has changed how multilingual subtitles and dubbing are created.
 With HeyGen, spoken English is converted into accurate French subtitles or voiceovers while preserving context, tone, and intent.
 This makes your videos easier to understand, improves viewer engagement, and helps your audience follow along naturally, no matter which French-speaking region they’re from.